andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 several text files representing intermediate steps in the extraction process, as well as a `-o` flag to change the output file name.

-## Verification app
+## Verification App
-- Some discovered after verification app
+### Rationale
+I thought it would be useful to have a way to verify the extracted data, so I

+So I wanted to make a simple app to display the extracted data, so I could easily verify that the data was correct.

+Looking at a JSON and a PDF at the same time sounded extremely painful.
+Scrolling through a JSON and a PDF at the same time sounded extremely painful.

+In fact, this is how I discovered several issues and errors.

-- number small enough that I could look through it.
-Found some errors.
+The number of survey variables was small enough that I could look through all of it.

+### Using Streamlit
+I had heard about [Streamlit](https://streamlit.io/) some time ago.
-- Chose streamlit because it's fairly easy to get started
+It seemed like a fairly easy way to get started with a simple app.
+As well, streamlit community cloud provides free hosting.

+### An Early Prototype

 - Early prototype was drawing a bunch of columns, and then all 276 variables.
     - seems though causes performance issues, both locally and online.
 Some other testing shows yada columns can't complete if over yada numbers.
-- Scrolling is a pain anyways, so I made it page-like, display next/prev button.
+- Scrolling is a pain if doing scrolling anyways, so I made it page-like, display next/prev button.

+### Paginated Display
-- syncing button to dropdown uses session state (see link), keeping track of the index.
+- Basically I'm loading the data JSON data in, and then using session state to keep track of the current index.
-- Downloadable JSON.
+- Adding next/prev button to increment/decrement index, and hence change the displayed variable.
+- The sidebar has a dropdown to select a variable to display, which always has access to session state.

+- Sidebar also has a button to download the JSON data.

+The app is available at [LINK](LINK).
+Streamlit community cloud has app hibernation after a few days of no traffic, so you have to press the wake app button, and it may take a few seconds to a couple of minutes to wake.

 ## Discussion
 - Bounding box might be easier to think about?
 Not like single point.